aregtech/areg-sdk-tools/README.md

 This UI Tool for AREG SDK includes following applications:
 1. Service Interface designer;
-2. Log viewer.
+2. Multiple instance log viewer and log analyzer with filters.

 > [!IMPORTANT]
-> 💡 This project is under development and not ready yet for the use.
-Currently it is actively modified to create a `Service Interface` document.
+> 💡 This project is under development, some features may be incomplete or contain bugs.
+Currently it is possible to make `Service Interface` document design, live real-time and offline multiple instance logging with filtering by priorities.
+If you find a bug or have better idea for the features, please create a ticket.
 Welcome to join the project.
-Pick up any unassigned ticket you'd like to fix.
-Write a short message to assign the ticket to you.
-Since the application is very specific and designed for the `areg-sdk`, you'd have many questions.
-Feel free to ask any question.
+You may as well pick up any unassigned ticket you'd like to fix.
+Write a short message in the ticket before working on it.
+Feel free to ask questions.